atomone-hub/genesis/COMPENDIUM.md

 - Discussion on the relationship between AtomOne Hub's and Tendermint's repositories.
 - Need for a constitution and clarity on PHOTON design.

-### Should Atomone be an ICS Consumer for any Blockchain?
+### Should AtomOne be an ICS Consumer for any Blockchain?

 [<ins>Issue #26</ins>](https://github.com/atomone-hub/genesis/issues/26) explores AtomOne's
 potential role as an ICS consumer.